-(Siebel Campus) - Provides the technical theory from the completion of wort cooling and boiling to the evaluation of packaged beer.
+(Doemens Campus spring / Siebel Campus fall) - Provides the technical theory from the completion of wort cooling and boiling to the evaluation of packaged beer.
 This module offers in-depth instruction in fermentation and maturation, including all aspects of yeast handling and performance.
 This module also includes instruction in the process of quality control and assurance, ensuring that students understand the critical role that QA/QC plays in retaining the consistency and longevity of beer and other malt-based fermented products.

-(Siebel Campus) - Deals with processing and packaging of finished beer, as well as important engineering and "physical properties" issues.
+(Doemens Campus spring / Siebel Campus fall) - Deals with processing and packaging of finished beer, as well as important engineering and "physical properties" issues.
 The packaging 12 information includes the most recent developments in alternative materials (such as plastic bottles) and super-high-speed bottling systems.
 Engineering and process instruction includes topics such as properties of metals and other materials, fluid and pump dynamics, and other areas critical to improving brewery performance.